-In 1991, the Schurz Library and Learning Resource Commons began the rapid path toward the electronic realm with the introduction of the integrated IU online catalog system, (IUCAT).
-This important event helped to precipitate a number of changes – easier borrowing from other IU libraries and local processing of library materials at regional campuses.
-Computer terminals and then PCs that accessed online databases were added, transforming the activities, access and use of the Schurz Library and Learning Resource Center.
-The Schurz Library’s first home page on the Internet was introduced in 1995.
+In 1991, the Schurz Library and Learning Resource Commons introduced the integrated IU online catalog system, IUCAT.
+This important step in the library’s transition from analog to digital helped to precipitate a number of changes, starting with easier borrowing from other IU libraries and local processing of library materials at regional campuses.
+Computer terminals and then PCs were added to provide access to online databases.
+The library’s first website was launched in 1995.

-Michele Russo took over from departing James L. Mullins as Acting Director in 1996.
-In 1998 she was appointed Director.
+When Library Director James Mullins departed in 1996, Michele Russo took over as Acting Director.
+She was appointed Director in 1998.
 Kim Parker became supervisor of the Learning Resource Commons in 1991.

 Beginning in 1998, the Learning Resource Center became a textbook adoption site, receiving new materials from publishers being considered for statewide adoption in Indiana public schools.
 This enabled the LRC to provide a wide range of materials on every subject at no cost and encourage more use by local educators.

 Photo courtesy of the IU South Bend Archives.

 Last reviewed: 08/2021